 Jonathan Sweedler, Ph.D.

-James R. Eiszner Family Endowed Chair in Chemistry and Director of the School of Chemical Sciences at the University of Illinois at Urbana-Champaign.
-He is currently Editor-in-Chief of Analytical Chemistry, an American Chemical Society Journal.
+Prof. Sweedler is the James R. Eiszner Family Endowed Chair in Chemistry and the Director of the School of Chemical Sciences at the University of Illinois at Urbana-Champaign; he also has affiliations in Neuroscience, Molecular and Integrative Physiology, Bioengineering and Medicine.
+He is currently the Editor-in-Chief of Analytical Chemistry, an American Chemical Society Journal.
 Professor Sweedler received his B.S. degree in Chemistry from University of California at Davis in 1983 and his Ph.D. from University of Arizona in 1989.
-Professor Sweedler is internationally renowned for his work in bioanalytical chemistry, with a focus on metabolomics and peptidomics technologies for assaying nanoliter volume samples.
-Specific technology areas being developed include capillary electrophoresis separation methods, laser-based detection methods, MS-based sampling techniques, nanoliter volume nuclear magnetic resonance (NMR) spectroscopy and micro/nanofluidic sampling.
-He also applies these methods to study the roles that peptide hormones, neurotransmitters and neuromodulatory agents play in behavior, learning and memory.
-Among his numerous awards are National Science Foundation (NSF) Young Investigator Award (1992), American Association for the Advancement of Science (AAAS) Fellow (2001), Pittsburgh Analytical Chemistry Award, Society for Analytical Chemists of Pittsburgh (SACP) (2007), Ralph N. Adams Award, The Pittsburgh Conference (2012), and the Analytical Chemistry Award, the American Chemical Society (2014).
+Prof. Sweedler is internationally renowned for his work in bioanalytical chemistry, and his research focuses on developing new approaches for assaying small volume samples, and in applying these methods to study novel interactions between cells.
+These analytical approaches include mass spectrometry, capillary separations, micro and nanofluidics, and NMR.
+He has used these tools to characterize small molecules and peptides in a range of animal models across the metazoan and in samples as small as individual cells and cellular domains.
+Sweedler has published more than 500 manuscripts and presented 500 invited lectures.
 Professor Sweedler will provide consultation on analytical chemistry, neuroscience, and single cell analysis.